 Another strategy for sustaining your initiative is collaboration with other organizations.
-Collaboration can take place in a variety of different ways, from writing grants together, to sharing such resources as space, equipment, or staff.
-Like marketing, this strategy is broad and may encompass many of the other strategies that follow.
+Collaboration can take place in a variety of ways, from writing grants together, to sharing such resources as space, equipment, or staff.

 The important thing to remember when collaborating is to think carefully about who your natural partners are, and whether you share enough of a philosophical and practical base to work together successfully.
-Before you enter a collaborative arrangement, think about what you need.
-Ask yourself whether and why sharing positions or resources would meet both your needs.
-Although resources may be one important reason to collaborate, it's generally not enough if it's the only thing you have in common.
+Before you enter a collaborative arrangement, ask yourself whether and why sharing positions or resources would meet both your needs.

-A line item is a part of a budget that is dedicated to one general need.
+A line item is a part of a budget that is dedicated to a particular need.
 For example, line items often exist for office supplies, payroll, and travel.
-Your group may be picked up as a line item by another organization, especially if your operating costs aren't too high.
-For example, a church or council of churches may be willing to pick up the cost of running the local Peace and Justice Coalition, if the main costs are office space (which will be free for the church), a half-time coordinator, and basic office and mailing expenses.
+Parts of your initiative may be picked up as a line item by another organization, especially if your operating costs aren't too high.
+For example, a church or council of churches may be willing to pick up the cost of running the local Peace and Justice Coalition, if the main costs are office space, a half-time coordinator, and basic office and mailing expenses.

-In this strategy, your organization starts an activity or service with the goal that, within a few years, that activity will be taken on by another community group.
-An alternative method is for the group simply to plan the activity with representatives from the community group that will be responsible for the program.
-This strategy can be especially useful for community coalitions.
+Your organization may start an activity or service with the goal that, within a few years, that activity will be taken on by another community group.
+Ideally, the group will plan the activity with representatives from the community group that will be responsible for the program.

 - A coalition might begin an after-school program, and plan for the YMCA to pick up the program after a few years.

 - An organization might develop a school-based alcohol and drug abuse prevention program, with the goal of shifting its management to school health educators.